-HighGold is currently undertaking geophysical surveys on highly prospective areas to the north of the main Johnson Tract deposit as well as geochemical and geological work on these areas and prospects within the broader JT district.
+HighGold also completed geophysical surveys on highly prospective areas to the north of the main Johnson Tract deposit, as well as, geochemical and geological work on these areas and prospects within the broader JT district.

-2020 Johnson Tract Maiden Mineral Resource Estimate
+2020 Johnson Tract Maiden Mineral Resource Estimate Filed in Third Quarter

-HighGold completed its first NI43-101 mineral resource estimate for the Johnson Tract Deposit ("JT Deposit") in April 2020, prepared by independent Qualified Person James N. Gray of Advantage

-Management's Discussion and Analysis For the Six Months Ended June 30, 2020 (Expressed in Canadian Dollars)

-Geoservices Ltd. The resource estimate is based on drilling completed by HighGold in 2019 and historic drilling carried out by previous operators from 1982 to 1993.
+While results of the Company's first NI43-101 Mineral Resource Estimate for the Johnson Tract Deposit ("JT Deposit") were released in April of 2020, HighGold filed the NI43-101 technical report for the resource estimate during the third quarter.
+This report was prepared by independent Qualified Person James N. Gray of Advantage Geoservices Ltd., based on drilling completed by HighGold in 2019 and historic drilling carried out by previous operators from 1982 to 1993.